VBA Benchmark – Performance Improvement of Compiled VBA vs Original VBA

 Tests were made in the following environment: Microsoft Windows 10 Pro, Microsoft Excel from Office 365 32-bit v1912 (Build 12325.20344), DoneEx VbaCompiler for Excel v1.3.2.

-- Test was running on original VBA code.
-Results are saved in workbook.
+- At first, the test runs on original VBA code.
+The results are then saved in a workbook.

-- VBA of the original example workbook with the saved result of testing is compiled by VbaCompiler for Excel with the C-language optimization option set to the “O3” value.
+- Following that, the VBA of the original example workbook with the saved result of testing is compiled by VbaCompiler for Excel with the C-language optimization option set to the “O3” value.

 Quasi-Random Monte Carlo Simulation of Black-Scholes for 1,000,000 (1 million) simulations